 Welcome to Iguazu Falls, one of the seven natural world wonders and the widest waterfalls in the world - Iguazu Falls.
-The falls lie on the border of Brazil and Argentina sitting at the northern tip of Argentina.
-Our next and final segment of our 'Argentina Chapter' adventure with Exploration Journeys.
-(Warning, you might need a bottle of wine, not just a glass to get through this blog)
+The falls lie on the border of Brazil and Argentina, sitting at the northern tip of Argentina.
+This is the next and final segment of our 'Argentina Chapter' adventure with exploration journeys.
+(Warning: you might need a bottle of wine, not just a glass, to get through this blog).

 Day 17 - Iguazú Falls

 Arriving late during the evening at the airport in Iguazu, we were immediately whisked away by our local guides to the only hotel, 'Gran Melia', in the middle of the National Park with panoramic views of the falls.
 As soon as we entered the gates of the park, our driver switched the headlights off as we drove gently through the National park to appreciate and immerse ourselves in the jungle - all the sounds of the night and wildlife, the rainforest scents accompanied by the open sky and stars, it was a perfect introduction to this wonder of the world destination.

 We soon arrived at the hotel, had a very efficient check-in and chuckled when guest relations reminded us the monkeys love to rack up our mini bar bill, so be sure to lock our balcony when leaving the room.
 They will pop in for a party and leave you with the check; this was a first!